Square Mile (magazine): Notable interviews

-History and profile
+History

 The first issue of Square Mile was published in July 2005.
-The magazine is published by Square Up Media in London, which was founded by Tim Slee and Stephen Murphy.
-The magazine is edited by Mark Hedley, who also oversees content for the Square Up Group.
+The magazine was launched by Square Up Media in London, which was founded by Tim Slee and Stephen Murphy.
+It was taken over by Threadneedle Media in 2020.

+The magazine is edited by Mark Hedley, who was part of the original launch team – and has worked on every issue since.
 Hedley won Editor of the Year 2014 at the PPA Independent Publisher Awards, and was shortlisted at the BSME Editor of the Year 2015.
+He is now managing director of Square Mile's publisher, Threadneedle Media.

+Square Mile Watch Awards

+The Square Mile Watch Awards are London's first consumer awards celebrating the best of mechanical watchmaking – from the finest technological innovations to the best value launches of the year.